Runtime & Orchestrationο

 /media/nvme/llima/

-βββ gte-small-local/ # Local embedding model for RAG (Retrieval Augmented Generation)
+β βββ gte-small-local/ # Local embedding model for RAG (Retrieval Augmented Generation)

-βββ whisper-small-a16w8/ # Pre-compiled Speech-to-Text model artifacts
+β βββ whisper-small-a16w8/ # Speech-to-Text model artifacts

 βββ simaai-genai-demo/ # Main LLiMa Application Orchestration Directory

-βββ app.py # Main Python entry point for the frontend
+β βββ app.py # Main Python entry point for the frontend

 βββ run.sh # Shell script to launch the application with multiple modes

-βββ install.sh # Setup script to install dependencies and environment performed with the LLiMa install
+βββ install.sh # Setup script to install dependencies and environment

 Running LLiMaο

-./run.sh [options]
+modalix:/media/nvme/llima$ ./run.sh [options]

 Argument |